GokuMohandas/casual-digressions/notes/joint.md

 #### Model:

 - For the specific JMT used in the paper for the NLP tasks, both word and n-gram character embeddings were used.
-Both were learned via the skip-gram objective with negative sampling (for words) and the final representation of each word, x_t, is the concat of the word and character vectors for the word.
-The n-gram char embeddings were shown to provide morphological information about UNK tokens.
+Both were learned via the skip-gram objective with negative sampling (for words) and the final representation of each word, x_t, is the concatenation of the word and character vectors for the word.
+The n-gram char embeddings were shown to provide morphological information for UNK tokens.

-- The first task is POS, which also happens to be the only task not to results in SOTA results at the end.
+- The first task is POS, which also happens to be the only task not to result in SOTA performance at the end.
 A Bi-LSTM is used to process the input sentence and the resulting hidden states are used with softmax to determine the POS tags.
-So far, the only inputs to the network was the embedded inputs.
+So far, the only inputs to the network were the embedded inputs.

 ![diagram2](images/joint/diagram2.png)